chenhcs/scResolve/README.md

 ````
 scresolve convert st --counts section1.tsv --image section1.jpg --transformation-matrix section1-alignment.txt --scale 0.3 --save-path section1
 ````
 The `scale` parameter controls the resizing of the original histology image.
 The height and width of the image will be adjusted to the percentage specified by the `scale` parameter.
-A larger value of the parameter can lead to more accurate cell segmentation while will require more computing resources.
+A larger value of the parameter can lead to more accurate cell segmentation in the following steps while will require more computing resources.
+A HDF5 file will be saved in the directory specified by `--save-path`.

 Next we run super-resolution on the low-resolution spatial transcriptomics and the histology image.